aaronbloomfield/ics/uva/old/syllabus-spring-2023.md

 ### Course Staff ###

 - [Aaron Bloomfield](https://www.cs.virginia.edu/~asb) / aaron at virginia dot edu.
 Office: Rice Hall, room 402.
 Office hours are posted on the Canvas landing page, and will start the second week of the semester
-- Possibly one TA...
+- Multiple undergraduate TAs and possibly a Masters TA; their office hours are also posted on the Canvas landing page, and will start the second week of the semester

 ### Course Info ###

-- Lecture: M/Tu/W/Th/F 10:30-12:15 in Rice 340
+- Lecture: M/W/F 9:00-9:50 in Olsson 120
-- Coordination is through Canvas, not Collab; the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/70890)
+- Coordination is through Canvas, not Collab; the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/59093)
 - Email: none; fill out a support request instead; the link is on the Canvas landing page
 - Announcements will be done through the [daily announcements slide set](daily-announcements.html#/)
 - TAs and their office hours will be posted on the Canvas landing page; all office hours start the second day of classes